Frequently Asked Questions

 You can retrieve a previously ordered report by logging in at the top-right of the page and going to the “Reports” page.
 If you didn’t create an account before running a VIN check, it was created automatically once you made a purchase, a temporary password should have been sent to you via email.
 Please keep in mind that the reports contain information as of the time you ordered them.

-After you've got a report you have 1 month to access it anytime you want.
 After that period of time, you will have to get the report once again to see updated information.

 Credits never expire and will be available as long as your account is active.
 There is no pressure for you to use them up.